RosterElf Logo

 Manufacturing and associated industries and occupations award 2020

 Packers working in manufacturing facilities, warehouses and distribution centres are typically covered by the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
-This award sets minimum pay rates, penalty rates and conditions for employees working in packing and packaging operations across various industries.
+This modern award sets minimum pay rates, penalty rates and conditions for employees working in packing and packaging operations across various industries.

 Under the award, packers are typically classified at Level C13-C14 (Production Employee - Entry level).
 This classification covers employees performing packing, packaging, labelling and assembly tasks without formal trade qualifications.
 Use award interpretation software to calculate pay accurately.